Public Financial Crimes:

-The investigation of public financial crimes in Kuwait has evolved over the last fifteen years.
-This development is reflected in the enforcement of new laws intended to kerb such crimes.
-Although Kuwait has taken some positive steps towards establishing agencies that reinforce the criminal justice system, indicators show that little has changed.
-In fact, the country has failed to maintain its previous position on the Corruption Perceptions Index: over the last fifteen years, Kuwait has fallen in rank from 35 to 85.
+Over the last two decades, Kuwait has introduced and enforced new laws intended to combat public financial crimes and has taken some positive steps towards establishing agencies that reinforce the criminal justice and regulatory systems.
+Despite these efforts, however, the evidence shows that little has changed.
+In fact, the country has failed to maintain its previous position on the Corruption Perceptions Index: over the last seventeen years, Kuwait has fallen in rank from 35 to 85.

-The primary aim of this thesis is to improve understanding of the Kuwaiti legislature and its regulatory agencies and their response to public financial crimes.
-Towards this end, the thesis will examine the investigation process adopted by the Kuwaiti legislature and its regulatory agencies, namely the Department of Public Prosecution, the Anti-Corruption Authority, the Financial Intelligence Unit and the Financial Controllers Agency.
-Given the current lack of research in this area, the results from this study will help to develop the existing literature on the subject.
-The study seeks to answer the following research question: Whether the Kuwaiti legislature should reconsider the current investigation process?
+The primary aim of this thesis is to improve understanding of Kuwait’s response to public financial crimes.
+Towards this end, the thesis will examine the investigation process adopted by the Kuwaiti legislature and its regulatory agencies.
+Given the current lack of research in this area, this study, whose findings are based on a unique set of previously unavailable data collected through interviews with key participants in their respective agencies, will help to develop the existing literature.

 Hamad’s doctoral research is supervised by Professor John Morison and Doctor Kevin Brown and is funded by the Kuwait International Law School.